armenvartan/ar-review-drill/README.md

 This involves two many-to-many relationships and aliasing.
 It's representative of what you can expect to see on the Phase 2 assessment.

-+ The models are players, teams, memberships (the join between players and teams), and skills
++ The models are doctors, users, appointments, and symptoms.
-+ Each team has multiple players
-+ Each team has one captain
-+ A player could belong to multiple teams
++ When a user makes an appointment with the doctor, they become a 'patient' (ex. you should be able to call doctor.patients to see the list of patients a given doctor is seeing.)
++ Appointment is the join table between doctors and patients.
-+ A player has many skills
++ A patient can have many symptoms.
-+ A skill can belong to many players
++ A symptom can belong to many patients.

 This page is the canonical source of Active Record association goodness.
 Would recommend referring to it often: http://guides.rubyonrails.org/association_basics.html